samchon/shopping-backend/README.md

 ## 1. Outline
 Example backend server of Shopping Mall for education.

 `@samchon/shopping-backend` is an example backend project of [NestJS](https://nestjs.com) and [Prisma](https://prisma.io) stack.
-It has been developed to educate how to adapt functional programming in the NestJS development.
-Also, `@samchon/shopping-backend` guides how to utilize those 3rd party libraries in production, and demonostrates how they are powerful for the productivity.
+It has been developed to educate how to adapt **functional programming** in the NestJS development.
+Therefore, it is not the actual e-commerce service, and implementation of most functions is different from the actual shopping mall and may be meaningless.

+Also, `@samchon/shopping-backend` guides how to utilize those 3rd party libraries (what I've developed) in the production, and demonostrates how they are powerful for the productivity.
+Especially, I have ideally implemented **TDD (Test Driven Development)** through below libaries.
+I hope this repo would be helpful for your learning.

   - [typia](https://github.com/samchon/typia): Superfast runtime validator
   - [nestia](https://github.com/samchon/nestia): NestJS helper libaries like SDK generation